About our mental health information

 - We accept some funding from charitable trusts and

-- The College allocates a budget each year to cover some of the
+- We allocates a budget each year to cover some of the printing,

-which goes back into the production of new materials.
+the paper versions which goes back into the production of new

-It can be easier to have a paper version to refer to
+Sometimes it can be easier to have a paper version to refer to

 whenever you want.
-They are half-A5 size which means they will fit in a pocket
+They are small enough to fit in a pocket or a

-At the end of each leaflet we provide references so you can check
+At the end of each resource we provide references so you can

-any suggestions for leaflets that you would like us
+If you have any suggestions for leaflets that you would like us